wkeeling/selenium-wire/README.rst

 ``disable_encoding``
     Whether to disable content encoding.
 When set to ``True``, the ``Accept-Encoding`` header will be set to ``identity`` for all requests.
 This tells the server to not compress/modify the response.
 Default is ``False``.

+``ssl_verify``
+    If it's `False` ignore the certificate check on request.
+Allow self signed certificate on development servers.

 Limitations
 ~~~~~~~~~~~